Binary byte packing of input data into a single output vector (not recommended)

 by the alignment relative to the start of the vector.

-The data types of each of the signals must be specified as a cell array of strings in the required order.
+The data types of each of the signals must be specified as a cell array of character vectors in the required order.
 Once this is done, the block automatically converts itself to one with the corresponding number of input ports.
 There is one output port.
 For example, say the input port data types are specified as

 and an alignment of 4 is used.
 Assume also that the signals are scalars.
 The first signal then starts at byte 0, the second at byte 4, the third at byte 8, the fourth at byte 12, and the fifth at byte 16.
 Note that the sizes of the data types used in this example are 1, 4, 4, 2, and 8 bytes respectively.
 This implies that there are "holes" of 3 bytes between the first and second signal and 2 bytes between the fourth and fifth signal.